jdellert/icon-evol/README.md

 # icon-evol
 Iconicity and Evolution (joint project Tübingen/Lund)

+This repository contains the code and the supplementary materials for the following article: Johannes Dellert, Niklas Erben Johansson, Johan Frid, Gerd Carling: "Preferred sound groups of vocal iconicity reflectevolutionary mechanisms of sound stability and first language aquisition" (under review).

 Computation of sound stability (SSt) scores
 ===
 * This part is implemented in Java, packaged as a Maven project in the `code` directory.